passcod/accord/README.md

   Scale horizontally, use nginx's round-robin upstream support.

-- What if you want to scale *in*, for example because you serve lots of guilds and need to shard, but your backend is perfectly capable of handling the load?
+- What if you want to partially scale *in*, for example because you serve lots of guilds and need to shard for your expensive endpoints, but your cheap endpoints are perfectly capable of handling the load?

-  Point your sharded Accords to the same backend server.
+  Point your sharded Accords to their own nginxes, and forward cheap requests to one backend server.

 There are many more fairly common scenarios that, in usual Discord bots, would require a lot of engineering, but with the Accord approach, **are already solved**.